Jtuazon2/CSE-15l-Lab-Reports/LabReport1.md

 ##### cat:
 Absolute path: /home/codespace

+I believe this output was produced because in the argument, it looked for a file called /home however it is a directory not a file.

-This produced an error because
+This produced an error because '/home' is a directory not a file and therefore cannot list the contents inside.

 ![Image](cat2.png)

 #### 3. Share an example of using the command with a path to a file as an argument.
 ##### cd:
 Absolute Path:/home/codespace

+This output was produced because as the argument 'lecture1' it concatanated '~' with lecture1 and changed its directory to that.

 This did not produce an error because it changed the directory to ~/lecture1’

 ![Image](cd3.png)
 ##### ls:

 Absolute path: /home/codespace/lecture1

+This output was produced because in the argument, it is looking for lecture1 inside of lecture1 however lecture1 does not exist.

-This resulted in an error because in the directory ‘/home/codespace/lecture1’ there is no file called lecture1
+This resulted in an error because in the directory ‘/home/codespace/lecture1’ there is no file called lecture1 in lecture1

 ![Image](ls3.png)
 ##### cat:
 Absolute path: /home/codespace/lecture1

+This output was produced because it is looking at the contents

 This resulted in an error because in the directory ‘/home/codespace/lecture1’ there is no lecture1 and therefore cannot list out the contents that is within ‘lecture1’

 ![Image](cat3.png)